 SEAT Ateca SUV - MPG, running costs & CO2

-The SEAT Ateca should be cheap to run, and runs the Nissan Qashqai very close
+The SEAT Ateca should be cheap to run, and runs class leaders very close

 The SEAT Ateca is available with a choice of 1.0, 1.5 and 2.0-litre petrol engines, plus a 1.6-litre diesel and a 2.0-litre diesel in two power outputs.
 There are no hybrid or plug-in hybrid engines yet, which may limit its appeal to eco-conscious buyers.

 SEAT Ateca MPG CO2

 The 148bhp 1.5-litre petrol engine is impressively economical thanks to cylinder-deactivation technology that shuts down part of the engine when full power isn't required.
 This means the engine is capable of over 50mpg in the official figures.
-It shares the same midrange BiK band as the 2.0-litre TDI, which business users will appreciate, and should make financial sense to those who cover low annual mileage or make frequent short, urban journeys.
+It shares the same midrange BiK band as the 2.0-litre TDI, which business users may appreciate, and should make financial sense to those who cover low annual mileage or make frequent short, urban journeys.

-The 1.0-litre TSI can return up to 53.3mpg.
+The 1.0-litre TSI can return up to 46.3mpg.
 It should prove cheap to run, but overall the 1.5-litre is likely to be worth the extra expense for private buyers.
+Featuring cylinder deactivation that shuts half the engine down at a cruise, the 1.5-litre engine offers up to 45.6mpg.

 The least economical petrol engine is the 187bhp 2.0-litre TSI.
-This is not only because it’s the most powerful but also because it comes with an automatic gearbox and four-wheel drive as standard, so can only manage around 42.8mpg with 181g/km of CO2.
+This is not only because it’s the most powerful but also because it comes with an automatic gearbox and four-wheel drive as standard, so can only manage around 35.3mpg with 182g/km of CO2.
+These figures aren’t much better than the considerably more powerful Cupra Ateca.

 Road tax on all models will cost the standard VED rate each year, after an initial registration cost that usually forms part of a car's on-the-road price.

 The SEAT Ateca should be reasonably cheap to insure, with the 1.0-litre version sitting in groups eight and nine, which are very low for an SUV.
 The 1.6-litre diesel is in groups 10 to 11, while the 1.4-litre starts in group 13.
 The diesel with 187bhp in FR trim is the most costly in group 23.